 In order to effect positive and productive online dialogue, USAC asks that its officials keep the following guidelines in mind when using social media:

-- To the casual observer, you represent USA Cycling (USAC), your local association, all other cycling officials, and sports officiating in general.
+- To the casual observer and racing member, you represent USA Cycling (USAC), your local association, all other cycling officials, and sports officiating in general.
 Your representation of yourself is a reflection on the cycling officiating community.
 Act accordingly.

 - Promote officiating in a positive light and with a general feeling of pride and professionalism.
 You are an ambassador for officiating and the sport of cycling.